Decay of weakly charged solutions for the spherically symmetric Maxwell-Charged-Scalar-Field equations on a Reissner-Nordstr\"{o}m exterior space-time: Introduction

 The latter comes from the point-wise decay of the scalar field Cauchy data, that implies consistent point-wise bounds in the past of a fixed forward light cone, c.f.\ section \ref{CauchyCharac}.
 We then use the former to ``initiate'' some decay estimate for $\phi$.
 For this we essentially use Cauchy-Schwarz under the form $r^{\frac{1}{2}} |\phi| \lesssim E(u) \lesssim u^{-p}$, for the maximum $p$ in the $r^p$ hierarchy.

-Point-wise bounds are then established in the rest of the space-time integrating \eqref{wavev} and \eqref{waveu} along constant $u$ and constant $v$ lines, after carefully splitting the space-time into regions where the scalar field behaves differently.

-These regions are roughly : \begin{enumerate} \item A far away region --- including $\mathcal{I}^+ = \{ r=+\infty\}$ --- where $r \sim v$, which is somehow the easiest.
+Point-wise bounds are then established in the rest of the space-time integrating \eqref{wavev} and \eqref{waveu} along constant $u$ and constant $v$ lines, after carefully splitting the space-time into different regions as follows: \begin{enumerate} \item a far away region --- including $\mathcal{I}^+ = \{ r=+\infty\}$ --- where $r \sim v$, which is somehow the easiest.

 \item An intermediate region $ \{R \leq r \lesssim v \}$ where $R>r_+$ is a large constant.

 \item The bounded $r$ region $\{ r_+ \leq r \leq R \}$, which includes $\mathcal{H}^+ = \{ r=r_+\}$ . \end{enumerate}